linode/manager/docs/PULL_REQUEST_TEMPLATE.md

 ### Scope 🚢

-- [ ] Changes in this PR will be visible to customers in production upon release
+ Upon production release, changes in this PR will be visible to:

+- [ ] All customers
+- [ ] Some customers (e.g. in Beta or Limited Availability)
+- [ ] No customers / Not applicable

 ## Target release date 🗓️